-The Higher Education and Research Act states that for certain decisions the procedure can be conducted with the Examination Appeals Board (College van Beroep voor de Examens, CBE) and the Higher Education Appeals Tribunal (College van Beroep voor het Hoger Onderwijs, CBHO).
+The Higher Education and Research Act states that for certain decisions the procedure can be conducted with the Examination Appeals Board (College van Beroep voor de Examens, CBE).
 For instance, among other things, an appeal can be lodged with the Examination Appeals Board against decisions regarding admission to the examinations or the results of interim examinations and examinations.
-Among other things, an appeal can be lodged with the Higher Education Appeals Tribunal in The Hague against decisions by or in the name of the Executive Board concerning enrolment, refund of tuition fees and financial aid.